An epic road to Port de Balès in the French Pyrenees

-Port de Balès is a high mountain pass at an elevation of 1.755m (5,758ft) above the sea level, located in the central Pyrenees in the department of Hautes-Pyrénées in France.
+Port de Balès is a high mountain pass at an elevation of 1.760m (5,774ft) above the sea level, located on the boundary of the Hautes-Pyrénées and the Haute-Garonne departments, in the Occitanie region of France.

 Is the road to Port de Balès paved?

 Set high in the central Pyrenees, the narrow road to the summit, also known as Col de Balès, is totally paved.
 It’s called D925 and D51D.
 The drive is pretty defiant, with dangerous drop offs and without guardrails.
 There is little traffic on the road.
 No facilities at the summit.
 The road to the summit was a mule track until 1980, when the road was paved for first time.
 The snow and the lack of maintenance deteriorated severely the surface and remained virtually impassable until it was resurfaced during the summer of 2006 by the organizers of the Tour de France, that were looking for new routes in the Pyrenées.